 For the CCS units, an important consideration is the infrastructure for transporting and storing CO2.
 CCS injection capacity is one of the key factors that will limit how much can be generated by Natural Gas while meeting emission targets.
-For example, the proposed EU Net-Zero Industry Act (NZIA) targets hard-to-abate emissions in energy-intensive industries as a priority for the deployment of CCS, as opposed to its deployment for electricity generation.
-Nevertheless, the final NECP puts the CCS technology as one of the key elements of the electricity sector decarbonisation after 2030.
+For example, the proposed EU Net-Zero Industry Act (NZIA) targets hard-to-abate emissions in energy-intensive industries as a priority for the deployment of CCS, as opposed to its deployment for electricity generation.20 Nevertheless, the final NECP puts the CCS technology as one of the key elements of the electricity sector decarbonisation after 2030.

-It was assumed that the $CO_2$ injection capacity in Italy will be 1 MTCO $2$ per year from 2030 based on the Ravenna cluster potential, excluding initial 4 MTCO $2$ per year reserved for industrial sectors.
-This is then increased to 20 MTCO $2$ per year by 2040 and 40 MTCO $2$ per year by 2050, in line with the range included in the Italy Long Term Strategy plan.
+It was assumed that the CO_2 injection capacity in Italy will be 1 MTCO2 per year from 2030 based on the Ravenna cluster potential, excluding initial 4 MTCO2 per year reserved for industrial sectors.
+This is then increased to 20 MTCO2 per year by 2040 and 40 MTCO2 per year by 2050, in line with the range included in the Italy Long Term Strategy plan.21 maximum import capacities are shown for brevity, however seasonal variations in this capacity as well as export limits are modelled.
+Generally, we assume slightly higher transmission line capacity in Winter reflecting higher thermal limits.
+We also take into account the reduction in transfer capacities during off-peak hours.